XOXO (festival): 2015

+In 2015, the festival adopted the chat software Slack, and by the time of the conference the XOXO Slack instance had more than 150 channels.
+The Verge later credited XOXO for bringing Slack into the mainstream.

 2016

 XOXO 2016 was also held at the Revolution Hall and was attended by over 1,200 attendees.
+Speakers included musician Neil Cicierega, journalist Sarah Jeong, satirist Jenn Schiffer, and Itch.io founder Leaf Corcoran.
 The Verge called it "the internet's best festival," and highlighted its attention to detail, focus on diversity, and curation.
 A follow-up article featured highlights and discoveries from the festival lineup.
+Organizers announced that they would not be hosting an event the following year, instead choosing to focus on the Outpost workspace they had founded in mid-2015.

 2018

 After a one-year hiatus in 2017, the sixth XOXO was held on September 6–9, 2018 at a new venue, Veterans Memorial Coliseum.
 Nearly twice the size of past years, over 2,300 attendees attended XOXO 2018.

 The festival opened with a keynote from comedian Cameron Esposito about the production of her "Rape Jokes" standup special.
+Speakers included author John Hodgman, author Ijeoma Oluo, rapper and producer Open Mike Eagle, and Anita Sarkeesian.
 The festival closed with an unannounced concert by Lizzo on the festival's main stage, who surprised attendees after the show by performing karaoke in the Blue Ox Bar, a dedicated pop-up dive bar created for the event.
 Other on-site installations included a secret speakeasy, accessible only by solving a series of puzzles accessible via telephone booths around the venue, and Dear Future Me, an interactive installation by illustrator Alice Lee inviting attendees to mail a postcard to their future selves.
+The festival also introduced an event called "Art+Code", which showcased quirky web-based art, and a comics night.

 2019

-After experimenting with a larger event, XOXO returned to its previous size and venue for its seventh year, with 1,200 attendees at Revolution Hall.
+After experimenting with a larger event in 2018, XOXO returned to its previous size and venue for its seventh year, with 1,200 attendees at Revolution Hall.
 Organizers cited the desire to return to a more comfortable, accessible, and intimate size.

-2020–2022
+2020–2023

-The 2020 XOXO festival was canceled due to the COVID-19 pandemic.
-In an interview with Willamette Week, festival co-founder Andy Baio said that, due to uncertainty about the duration of the pandemic, "The last XOXO may have been the last one."
+The 2020–2023 XOXO festivals were canceled due to the COVID-19 pandemic.
+In an interview with Willamette Week in 2020, festival co-founder Andy Baio said that, due to uncertainty about the duration of the pandemic, "The last XOXO may have been the last one."

-There was again no festival in either 2021 or 2022, due to the pandemic.
+2024

+In March 2024, the festival's organizers published a blog post announcing that the August 2024 XOXO festival would be the last.
+They explained that decreased sponsor budgets, independent artists' financial struggles, as well as the dangers of COVID-19 make XOXO unsustainable.